History of Anglo-Saxon England: "Heptarchy" and Christianisation (550-800 AD)

-Ceawlin, the second bretwalda named by the Anglo Saxon Chronicle, was king of the Gewisse in the second half of the 6th century and an ancestor to the kings of Wessex.
-He expanded his kingdom at the expense of British kingdoms, taking Cirencester, Gloucester and Bath as a result of the Battle of Dyrham.
-This expansion of Wessex ended abruptly when the Anglo-Saxons started fighting among themselves, resulting in Ceawlin retreating to his original territory.
-He was replaced in 592 by Ceol, who was possibly his nephew.
-Ceawlin was killed the following year, but the annals do not specify by whom.
-Modern scholars note that Ceawlin's name and the names of some of his reported relatives appear to be British rather than Germanic, throwing doubt upon the assertion that his family arrived from the continent with five boats, as reported in the Anglo Saxon Chronicle.
+Ceawlin, king of the West Saxons, who lived in the second half of the sixth century, was the second bretwalda.
+According to the Anglo-Saxon Chronicle, he expanded his kingdom at the expense of British kingdoms, taking Cirencester, Gloucester and Bath as a result of the Battle of Dyrham in 577, but the historian Barbara Yorke suggests that the Chronicle may have exaggerated his achievements because he was an ancestor of later West Saxon kings.
+Ceawlin was defeated by the British in 584 and his reign ended in confusion and his replacement by his nephew Ceol in 591.
+Modern scholars note that Ceawlin's name and the names of some of his reported relatives appear to be British rather than Germanic.
+Why the Wessex royal house had adopted British name elements is a subject of debate.

-King Æthelberht of Kent was later seen by the Anglo Saxon Chronicle as the third bretwalda south of the Humber. Æthelberht's law for Kent, the earliest written code in any Germanic language, instituted a complex system of fines.
+King Æthelberht of Kent was later seen by the Anglo-Saxon Chronicle as the third bretwalda south of the Humber. Æthelberht's law for Kent, the earliest written code in any Germanic language, instituted a complex system of fines.
 Kent was rich, with strong trade ties to the continent, and Æthelberht may have instituted royal control over trade.
 For the first time, following the Anglo-Saxon invasion, coins began circulating in Kent during his reign.
 His son-in-law Sæberht of Essex also converted to Christianity.

 In 595, Augustine landed on the Isle of Thanet in Kent and proceeded to King Æthelberht's main town of Canterbury.
 He had been sent by Pope Gregory the Great to lead the Gregorian mission to Britain to Christianise the Kingdom of Kent from their native Anglo-Saxon paganism.
 Kent was probably chosen because Æthelberht had married a Christian princess, Bertha, daughter of Charibert I, the king of Paris, who was expected to exert some influence over her husband.
 Augustine was given land by Æthelberht to build a church; so in 597 Augustine built the church and founded the See at Canterbury. Æthelberht was baptised by 601, and he then continued with his mission to convert the English.